blicht19/student-planner/docs/README.md

 ### Acceptance Criteria

-- Users can set due dates on agenda items.
+- The form for creating agenda items includes a field for setting a due date.
-- Users can view agenda items in the order that they are due.
+- Agenda items are displayed in the order that they are due.

 ---